TOEFL 2026 Writing

 Can I practice Write an Email with AI grading for free?

 Yes.
 PrepDrills TOEFL provides a free account that includes access to Set 1 easy Write an Email practice with Eppy AI grading calibrated to the ETS 2026 rubric.
-That gives you a real Eppy score plus specific feedback on task response, tone, organization, and language use.
+That gives you a real Eppy score plus specific feedback on purposeful communication, social conventions, language use, and organization.

 How do I improve Write an Email fast?